Acta Obstetricia et Gynecologica Scandinavica

 If the language is not English, add the translated title in brackets, such as:

-3. Janson PO, Friden B. Du sköna nya värld.
+Janson PO, Friden B. Du sköna nya värld.
 Mänskliga embryon genom kloning: Vad är möjligt och vad är önskvärt?
 [Brave New World".
-Human embryo cloning: what is possible and what is eligible?] (in Swedish.
-No abstract available.)
+Human embryo cloning: what is possible and what is eligible?] (in Swedish.)
 Lakartidningen.
 2004;101:760-3.

-For more examples of how to refer to different sources, consult the uniform requirements for biomedical journals here.
+For more examples of how to refer to different sources, consult the International Committee of Medical Journal Editors (ICMJE) Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals: Sample References.
+Link here.

 Please return the completed form to the following postal address: